-13 Shareholders' agreements
+12 Shareholders' agreements and shareholder rights

 What are the key provisions in shareholders' agreements covering minority investments or investments made by two or more private equity firms?
+Are there any statutory or other legal protections for minority shareholders?

-Shareholders' agreements in connection with minority investments or 'consortium' deals typically include the right to designate a certain number of directors and the right to approve (or veto) certain transactions (eg, change in control transactions, affiliate transactions, certain equity or debt issuances, dividends).
+Shareholders' agreements in connection with minority investments or 'consortium' deals typically include the right to designate a certain number of directors and the right to approve (or veto) certain transactions (for example, change in control transactions, affiliate transactions, certain equity or debt issuances, dividends).
 Private equity sponsors may also negotiate for pre-emptive rights to allow them to maintain the same percentage ownership after giving effect to a primary equity issuance by the target.
-In addition, shareholders' agreements frequently include transfer restrictions (which prohibit transfers of target securities for a particular time period and in excess of specified percentages, or both), tag-along rights (ie, the right of a shareholder to transfer securities to a person who is purchasing securities from another holder) and drag-along rights (ie, the right of a shareholder to require other holders to transfer securities to a person who is purchasing securities from such shareholder).
-Sponsors typically seek other contractual rights relating to their potential exit from the investment, such as demand and piggyback registration rights (which may include the right to force an initial public offering), put rights or mandatory redemption provisions.
+In addition, shareholders' agreements frequently include transfer restrictions (which prohibit transfers of target securities for a particular time period and in excess of specified percentages, or both), tag-along rights (namely, the right of a shareholder to transfer securities to a person who is purchasing securities from another holder) and drag-along rights (namely, the right of a shareholder to require other holders to transfer securities to a person who is purchasing securities from such shareholder).
+Private equity sponsors typically seek other contractual rights with respect to receipt of information regarding the target company, and also rights relating to their potential exit from the investment, such as demand and piggyback registration rights (which may include the right to force an initial public offering), put rights or mandatory redemption provisions.
 In certain circumstances, shareholders' agreements in private equity transactions may also contain 'corporate opportunity' covenants that either restrict (or in some cases, expressly permit) the ability of shareholders (including private equity sponsors) to compete with the subject company or make investments outside the subject company that may otherwise be a potential investment or acquisition opportunity for the subject company.
+Target companies or other large shareholders that are party to shareholders agreements may also ask for a right of first offer or right of first refusal, which would require the shareholder seeking to transfer its shares to offer to sell such shares to the company or other shareholders.